Public: Etymology and definitions

 One non-situational concept of a public is that of Kirk Hallahan, professor at Colorado State University, who defines a public as "a group of people who relate to an organization, who demonstrate varying degrees of activity—passivity, and who might (or might not) interact with others concerning their relationship with the organization".

 Samuel Mateus's 2011 paper "Public as Social Experience" considered to view the concept by an alternative point of view: the public "is neither a simple audience constituted by media consumers nor just a rational-critical agency of a Public Sphere".
 He argued "the concept should also be seen in the light of a publicness principle, beyond a critic and manipulative publicity (...).
 In accordance, the public may be regarded as the result of the social activities made by individuals sharing symbolic representations and common emotions in publicness.
 Seen with lower-case, the concept is a set of subjectivities who look publicly for a feeling of belonging.
 So, in this perspective, the public is still a fundamental notion to social life although in a different manner in comparison to 18th century Public Sphere's Public.
 He means above all the social textures and configurations where successive layers of social experience are built up."

-The general public also sets social norms which causes people to express themselves in socially acceptable manners.
-Although this is present within every community, this is often especially applicable within the transgender community as they feel the need to "perform" to a certain set of expectations to be seen as their true gender.